 Summary and Our Work

-We can provide a gifted and talented assessment starting at age three and gifted and talented test preparation for those getting their testing elsewhere.
-We also provide gifted and talented test preparation services for those getting their assessment elsewhere.
+We can provide a gifted and talented assessment starting at age three and gifted and talented test preparation for those getting their evaluation elsewhere.
+These services, including gifted and talented test preparation, can be a part of more general psychological testing for children.
 We welcome any questions you have about gifted and talented testing, or closely related testing for twice-exceptional students (those who are gifted and talented but also have emotional, learning, or social challenges), so please feel free to contact us or schedule a consultation anytime.